 If you’re looking for a unique way to explore Bohol, check out SUP Tours Philippines as it believes that the Philippines is one of the best countries in the world to explore with a Stand-Up Paddleboard (SUP.)
 Let them take you for an experience you will never forget and see the real Philippines at its heart, through its islands and waterways.

 How to get there: Cebu is a central hub which has an International Airport to fly to directly (Mactan International Airport).
 From there, traveling between the neighboring islands is relatively easy as there are regular ferry schedules to help you go from one place to the other.
+To get full transport schedules, we recommend checking Bookaway or 12go.

 Where to Stay in Cebu